Parambrata Chatterjee: Personal life

 He has often been targeted by fundamentalists for his secularist views.
-He was previously in a relationship with actress Swastika Mukherjee.
-He has been in a relationship with Ike Schouten, a doctor from The Netherlands, for nearly a decade.
-Parambrata studied at Patha Bhavan school in Kolkata.
+He was previously in a relationship with actress Swastika Mukherjee, and also with Ike Schouten, a doctor from The Netherlands, for nearly a decade.
+Parambrata studied at Patha Bhavan School, Kolkata.
+He holds a bachelor's degree in English literature from Jadavpur University.
+He also obtained a master's degree in Film and Television from the University of Bristol.

+On 27 November 2023, he married Piya Chakraborty, a singer-social worker in a private ceremony.On 1st June,2025,they were blessed with a baby boy.

 Career

 Chatterjee has acted in many television series, tele-films, short films and films.
 His directorial debut feature film is Jiyo Kaka (2011) starring Rituparna Sengupta and Rudranil Ghosh.
 His second directorial venture was Hawa Bodol (2013).
 Seven months after the success of Kahaani, he was signed by Jeffrey D. Brown, who won an Academy Award for his debut short film in 1986, for his film Sold.

 On 30 May 2011, he became a producer along with colleague, Rudranil Ghosh, by launching their own production house, Workshop Productions Pvt.
 Ltd, in association with Dipak Raha of Durgandh Group.

+Along with his business partner Aritra Sen, he currently runs their production house Roadshow Films.

+For the movie Abhijaan Poulami Bose accused director Parambrata of blatant misrepresentations of original events, ignoring important people and aspects of his life and using her son's accident in the film.
+Parambrata said the depictions were endorsed by the actor himself.